What’s New in Thymus Cancer Research?

 Motion management techniques: These can be used to help adjust for body movements during treatment, such as breathing, which might move the area that needs to be treated.

-Proton beam therapy: This treatment focuses protons on the cancer, instead of x-rays.
-In standard radiation therapy, the x-ray beams release their energy both before and after they hit their target, so they can damage any organ along their path.
+Proton beam therapy: This treatment focuses protons, instead of x-rays, on the cancer.
+In standard radiation therapy, x-ray beams release their energy both before and after they hit their target, so they can damage any organ along their path.
 But protons cause little damage to tissues they pass through and then release their energy only after traveling a certain distance.
 This can deliver more radiation to the cancer while doing less damage to nearby normal tissues.

 Newer types of drug treatments

-Chemotherapy can often help shrink thymus cancers, but it doesn't always work, and it can have serious side effects.
+Chemotherapy can often help shrink thymus tumors, but it doesn't always work, and it can have serious side effects.
 Other types of drugs might be helpful in some situations.

 Targeted drugs